Fraunhofer-AISEC/cmc/doc/architecture.md

 technologies, such as TPMs or Confidential Computing technologies.
 The reference values for the proving platform must be generated based on the used technology (TPM, Intel TDX/SGX, AMD SEV-SNP).

-We provide [tools](https://github.com/Fraunhofer-AISEC/measured-boot-tools) for parsing and precomputing the reference values based on reproducible builds.
+We provide the [mrtool](../tools/mrtool/README.md) for parsing and precomputing the reference values based on reproducible builds.

 ### Metadata